 Change the security question and its answer:

 These are the questions which are used to regain access to your account when you lose it.
 There are chances that the hacker might have seen them and will surely try to get access to your account.
 So, change the security question and its answer.

 Change the backup email address:

 If the hackers have got control over your backup mail, they can always request to send the password to this mail and hack your account again.
 So, change this and reset its password too.

 After making these changes, your account is again secured.
 But, in order to avoid such situations in the future keep the below mentioned precautionary points in mind:

 - Don’t ever log in to your email account on public computers or unsecured Wi-Fi networks.

 - Always use the secured “https” address to visit a website.

 - Never open any suspicious mail sent to your mailbox.
 Delete them permanently without opening.

 - Use efficient malware protection software.

 - Keep different passwords for different accounts.

-If you don’t understand any of the above instruction, contact us on toll free number for Comcast Customer Services.
+If you don’t understand any of the above instruction, contact toll-free number for Comcast Customer Services.